Comprehensive SSH Configuration

 Introduction

 The Secure Shell (SSH) protocol is a cryptographic network protocol designed for secure communication over an unsecured network.
 It is widely used for remote login and command-line execution, replacing older, insecure protocols like Telnet and rsh.
-This guide will explain how to configure SSH, manage keys, and integrate SSH with GitHub Actions.
+This guide will explain how to configure SSH and manage keys.

 How To Use SSH Keys